VMware Workstation 5.5Features | Documentation | Knowledge Base | Discussion Forums

 Caution: If you run an operating system natively on the host computer, then switch to running it inside a virtual machine, the change is like pulling the hard drive out of one computer and installing it in a second computer with a different motherboard and other hardware.
 You need to prepare carefully for such a switch.
 The specific steps you need to take depend on the operating system you want to use inside the virtual machine.
 For details, see Configuring a Dual-Boot Computer for Use with a Virtual Machine.

 You can also create a new virtual machine using a physical disk.
-For details, see Installing an Operating System onto a Physical Partition from a Virtual Machine.
+For details, see Installing an Operating System on a Physical Partition from a Virtual Machine.
 In most cases, however, it is better to use a virtual disk.

 Only expert users should attempt physical disk configurations.